P2C2M/P2C2M_SNAPP/README.md

 #### Additional:

 fastsimcoal2 (Excoffier et al., 2013: available at \[<http://cmpg.unibe.ch/software/fastsimcoal2/>\]) See fastsimcoal2 website if you encounter errors - they may be due to the version of gcc on your computer.
+If you see a dyld error, it can be fixed by using the code at https://gist.github.com/jonchang/46f24dd460bab840ba69a24190fe11f8.
+Thanks to Jonathan Chang and Tara Pelletier for figuring out how to fix this issue.

 #### System: